danielmart222/Creating-storageaccount/README.md

 ------------

-- Step-6: Upload the text file you created to the Azure Storage Account.
+- Step-6: Upload the text file that was created to the Azure Storage Account.
-- Click on the container that was just created (labtest) -> click on upload -> click on browse files and select the text file you have created -> next click on upload
+- Click on the container that was just created (name-labtest) -> click on upload -> click on browse files and select the text file that you have created -> next click on upload

   ![image](https://github.com/user-attachments/assets/fa99e8e5-73a9-461c-8bf3-eb21b4321d42)